-After recompilation, for every checkpointed thread, a new thread reruns all compiled stack frames in the same order as they were before, and when finished, the thread automatically blocks to make the restore consistent.
-When all threads are ready, the VM can restart with the previously checkpointed execution state.
+After recompilation, for every checkpointed thread, a new thread reruns all compiled stack frames in the same order they were before, and when finished, the thread automatically blocks, to make the restore consistent.
+When all threads are ready, the virtual machine can restart with the previously checkpointed execution state.

-Execution state: threads and thread synchronization state

-The checkpoint must include information identifying the application threads and their synchronization-related state in order to resume later the application execution correctly, with the same number of threads, with the same synchronization context (e.g., monitors owned by each thread, waiting or blocked on a monitor).
-Because neither the Thread nor the RVMThread (thread internal representation, object that represents a thread within the VM) class is serializable, and also the information regarding internal synchronization locks has very strong environment dependencies, we are faced with two alternatives:
+Execution state: threads and thread synchronization state The checkpoint must include information identifying the application threads and their synchronization-related state, in order to be able to resume later the application execution correctly, with the same number of threads, with the same synchronization context (e.g., monitors owned by each thread, waiting or blocked on a monitor).
+Since neither the Thread nor the RVMThread^{‡‡} class are serializable, and also the information regarding internal synchronization locks has very strong environment dependencies, we are faced with two alternatives: